 The Trust was stunned when it was approached by the trustee of previous Wanaka resident Stina Mooyman, offering to fund the purchase of the Palliative Care Suite premises at the AECC.
 This magnificent offer secured the Trust financially and has enabled the Suite to be opened debt free.

 The Trust has been conservative in opening the Suite with only one Patient Room and an attached Family Room.
 Provision has been made for the inclusion of a second Patient Room in the Suite when its use requires additional capacity.

-With the Suite secured, the Trust has commenced providing material support to terminally ill patients electing to remain in their own homes, through the provision of equipment for use by the District Nurses and Otago Community Hospice staff to assist such patients.
+With the Suite secured, the Trust is providing support to terminally ill patients electing to remain in their own homes including: